gamemanual0/gm0/source/docs/know-your-lingo.rst

 ===============

 Many teams may be unfamiliar with the various terms and slang that are often thrown around at competitions and meets.
 Here we have compiled a guide of some commonly used terms to get you up to speed.
-For a more comprehensive list of terms, check out the :doc:`/docs/appendix/glossary` located in the Appendix.

 Competitions
 ------------